scramjetorg/platform-docs/README.md

 ### **3.2 Run the Sequence**

-There are 4 steps to follow in order to run the example Sequence:
+There are 5 steps to follow in order to run the example Sequence:

 <details>
 <summary>
     <strong>1.
-Pack your Sequence into a package</strong>
+Pack your Sequence into a <code>*.tar.gz</code> package</strong>
 </summary>

-Every "Sequence" app needs to be packaged (compressed) before sending to the Transform Hub.
+Every Sequence app needs to be packaged (compressed) before sending to the Transform Hub.
 Package is a simple TAR archive and our STH CLI has a special command to pack an app directory into a Sequence tarball.

-> 💡 **Note:** any time, you can display STH CLI help by issuing terminal command `si help` (for general help) or `si <command> help` for specific command (ie. `si sequence help`)
+> 💡 **Note:** any time, you can display STH CLI help by issuing terminal command `si help` (for general help).
+For more information on a specific command, type help + command-name (ie. `si sequence help`)

 Please open new terminal window (and keep the first one open with STH running).
 Then issue following commands in the root directory of this repository: